EliteAndroidApps/WhatsApp-GD-Extractor/README.md

 ###### TROUBLESHOOTING:
- 1. Check you have the required imports installed (especially the requests module).
+ 1. Check you have the required imports installed (configparser and requests).
-     I.E: pip install requests
+     I.E.: pip install configparser requests

 ###### CREDITS: